nordeim/nexuscore/docs/prompt-2.md

 ---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
-Now, please meticulously plan for Phase 1 in your @Master_Execution_Plan.md , review and validate the sub-plan for Phase 1 before proceeding to execute it step-by-step,
+Now, please meticulously plan for Phase 1 in your @Master_Execution_Plan.md , review and validate the sub-plan for Phase 1 before proceeding to execute it step-by-step.

 ---